Zero trust security basics

 While it may be tempting to save all those unique, complex passwords on your device or browser so that you don’t have to remember them, this is also not a great idea, because devices can be stolen.
 You’re better off using a password manager — but even these have their own vulnerabilities, which is why always adding multiple layers of authentication is so important.

 Finally, always change passwords when notified of a breach, and make a habit of updating passwords every few months.
-Cyber security is all about being proactive, and these up-front investments in digital protection will pay off in the long run.
+Digital security is all about being proactive, and these up-front investments in digital protection will pay off in the long run.

 Think twice before you post online